FDA 510(k) & ISO Certified

 Staff-independent efficacy

 Electrical stimulation works regardless of staffing ratios or nurse compliance.
-No repositioning schedules.
-No reliance on overtaxed nursing staff.
-This is the critical advantage in understaffed SNFs and hospitals where manual protocols routinely fail under real-world conditions.
+This is the critical advantage in understaffed SNFs and hospitals.

 Structural advantage